The Bankrate promise

 - Like any metal, can be subject to corrosion

-What it is: Chlorinated polyvinylchloride (CPVC) piping is one of the oldest types of modern pipes, in use since at least the 1960s.
+What it is: Chlorinated polyvinyl chloride (CPVC) piping is one of the oldest types of modern pipes, in use since at least the 1960s.
 It’s the cousin of PVC piping, made of very similar material but altered with chlorine to make it better able to withstand a wider range of temperatures, especially on the high end.
 This type of plastic pipe has thick walls that can be used for both cold and hot water lines (PVC only works well for unheated water), and it’s extremely well-priced.
-Unfortunately, it can also be more likely to leak, especially if not fitted precisely at the time of installation.
+Unfortunately, there are some drawbacks in exchange for that low plumbing pipe cost.
+CPVC can be more likely to leak, especially if not fitted precisely at the time of installation.
 It also has a shorter lifespan — about 50-70 years.

 Cost: $0.50–$1 per linear foot